 Comments off, conversation on

 Healthy conservation partnerships generally seem to be fostered closer to the ground roots.
-Away from middle management, media PR, membership recruitment departments, single issue campaigners etc. (all important valid roles but at times a gatekeeper to pragmatic works for wildlife.)
+Away from middle management, activist media, membership recruitment departments, single issue campaigners etc. (all important valid roles but at times acting as gatekeeper to pragmatic solutions for wildlife.)

-There’s no need to be alarmed by the image above – as researchers, wildlife conservation scientists often work together much more than the media let you know.
+There’s no need to be alarmed by the image above.
+Researchers, wildlife conservation scientists and managers often work together – more than the media let you know.
 Here’s one 25 yr project in the uplands and a 20 yr one in the lowlands.

 Nature-based media, heads up!

-Much of this is work in progress at grassroots which is why I headed this ‘nature-based chainsaws’.
+Much of this is work in progress is at grassroots – which is why I headed this ‘nature-based chainsaws’.

-Because we humans are integral to nature-based actions: whether feeding ourselves, walking in parks, controlling rats, flushing toilets, releasing beavers, growing trees, saving curlews, wilding hillsides, dealing with flooding.
+We humans are integral to nature-based actions: whether munching cheese on toast, walking dogs in parks, controlling rats, flushing toilets, releasing beavers, growing trees, saving curlews, wilding hillsides, preventing flooding.

-We just have to get smarter about how we interface with both nature and ourselves while harvesting not exploiting natural resources on more levels than ever before.
+We have to get smarter in how we interface with both nature and ourselves – while harvesting, not exploiting, natural resources.